avinash-oza/telegram-bot/README.md

 There are 2 goals in here: Create a bot to communicate with at home, provide a way for nagios to send email alerts via telegram.

 ### Requirements ###
-requirements.txt provides all the requirements.
+* requirements.txt provides all the requirements.
 This script is based on the python-telegram-bot API written in python.
+* Make sure to chmod 0755 the directory so that all scripts are executable

 #### Description ####